Lisa Harvey-Smith

-Lisa Harvey-Smith (born 1979) is a British-Australian astrophysicist, Australia's Women in STEM Ambassador and a Professor of Practice in Science Communication at the University of NSW.
-Her research interests include the origin and evolution of cosmic magnetism, supernova remnants, the interstellar medium, massive star formation and astrophysical masers.
-For almost a decade Harvey-Smith was a research scientist at Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO), including several years as the Project Scientist for the Square Kilometre Array Pathfinder and later Project Scientist for the Australian Square Kilometre Array Pathfinder (ASKAP) Telescope.
+Lisa Harvey-Smith is a British-Australian astrophysicist, author, television presenter and Professor of Practice at the University of New South Wales.
+Harvey-Smith served as Australian Government’s Women in STEM Ambassador from 2018-2024, during which time she advised the Australian Government on gender equity in science, technology, engineering and mathematics and led national programs to advance equity and inclusion in STEM.
+Her research interests include the origin and evolution of cosmic magnetism, supernova remnants, the interstellar medium, massive star formation, astrophysical masers and gender equity in STEM.
+For almost a decade she was a research scientist at Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO), including several years as the Project Scientist for the Square Kilometre Array Pathfinder and later Project Scientist for the Australian Square Kilometre Array Pathfinder (ASKAP) Telescope.
+She has published seven non-fiction books about astronomy and physics for adults and children, including the multi-award-winning ‘Under the Stars: Astrophysics for Bedtime’, which won the Singapore Book Awards best education title and was shortlisted for many other awards.

-Early life
+Early life and education

-Harvey-Smith attended Finchingfield Primary School, where her mother was the headteacher.
+Lisa Harvey-Smith was born in Harlow, in Essex.
+She attended Finchingfield Primary School, where her mother Elizabeth Davies was the headteacher.
 She was home educated between 1991 and 1996.

 She later attended Braintree College.
 Harvey-Smith obtained a Master of Physics degree with Honours, majoring in astronomy and astrophysics, from the University of Newcastle upon Tyne in 2002.
 She was awarded her PhD in Radio Astronomy at Jodrell Bank Observatory from the University of Manchester in 2005 supervised by R. J. Cohen.

 Professional career

 Gender equity

-As the Australian Government Women in STEM Ambassador, Harvey-Smith spearheads the Government's effort to remove barriers to girls’ and women’s participation in science, technology, engineering and mathematics (STEM) fields on a national scale.
-She was selected in 2018 for the role and re-appointed in September 2020.
+As the Australian Government Women in STEM Ambassador from 2018-24, Harvey-Smith spearheaded the Australian Government's effort to remove barriers to girls’ and women’s participation in science, technology, engineering and mathematics (STEM) fields on a national scale.
+She was selected in 2018 for the role and re-appointed in September 2020 and again in 2023.

 From 2012 to 2015 Harvey-Smith was Chair of the Women in Astronomy Chapter of the Astronomical Society of Australia.
-During that time she presided over the launch of a new national gender equity scheme for astronomers in Australia called The Pleiades Awards.
+During that time she presided over the launch of a national gender equity scheme for astronomers in Australia called The Pleiades Awards.